cev-api/Wurst7-CevAPI/README.md

 All credit for the original client goes to Wurst-Imperium and its contributors.
 This fork is not affiliated with or endorsed by Wurst-Imperium.
 This fork maintains the original GPLv3 licensing.

+## Other Projects

+I felt I should also make a more publicly accessible version of this fork via [NiceWurst](https://github.com/cev-api/NiceWurst), which is a **cheat-free** version of this very fork.
+This means, for example, that all ESPs that haven't been trimmed aren't visible through walls.
+Almost all combat-based hacks have been removed, except for AutoTotem and AutoLeave, which are questionable but are more about breaking server rules rather than any universal definition of cheating.
+Check out the page, see the list of what has been kept, and give it a go!

+## My Goals and Experience

+I have no other experience in the field of Minecraft and have never used any other hack except Wurst and Meteor.
+I ended up liking the UI and features of Wurst more, but I found there were some things that needed tweaking.
+This is why I made this fork.
+I don't play on anarchy servers and I don't grief or do anything dramatic.
+I just wanted a client that would make my survival Minecraft games a bit more enjoyable and personalised.
+While I don't actively test or use other cheats, I still come up with new ideas constantly and I'm often surprised that I'm the first to implement some of the things below.
+Maybe they're too superfluous or stupid, but I definitely like them.

 ---

 ## What’s new in this fork?